 “Some of the very best Creatives I’ve worked with have freely admitted to fear, anxiety and lack of confidence.”

-Holly Kielty, Creative Strategy Director at our London Studio, recently wrote an article for Creative Boom about mental health and working in the creative industries.
-An insightful and important read, if you missed it fist time round we have posted it below…
+Holly Kielty, Director of Storytelling at our London Studio, wrote an article for Creative Boom about mental health and working in the creative industries.
+An insightful and important read, if you missed it fist time round we have shared it below…

 1. You are not your thoughts